The Sunk Cost Fallacy: Understanding Sunk Costs

 You could swerve the gig.
-It’s probably best you stay in anyway and feel better over the next few days, plus the weather is looking bleak as it is.
+It’s probably best if you stay in anyway, so you can feel better over the next few days.
+Plus, the weather is looking bleak as it is.
 So why can’t you ignore that annoying voice in your head telling you to go?

-You find yourself lugging your way out of bed, away from the TV and on your way to an event that you don’t really want to go to.
-Not only that but you paid for the tickets ages ago so the money should no longer be a factor, but you put on a brave face and “enjoy” the band regardless.
+You find yourself lugging your way out of bed, away from the TV and on your way to an event that you don’t really want to go to, afraid to throw good money away.
+Even though you paid for the tickets ages ago, and the money is no longer going to be a factor, you put on a brave face and try to “enjoy” the band regardless.